 Teachers often struggle with standards-based grading when organizations attempt to use their existing student information system (SIS).
 These systems typically weren't built with standards in mind.
-The TeacherEase gradebook was built specifically for standards-based grading.
+The TeacherEase standards based gradebook was built specifically for standards-based grading.

 Each assignment can aligned to one or more standards/learning targets.
 This clearly defines the objective of the material.
 The complexity level can also be specified, to understand whether the work is introductory, at expected mastery level, or enrichment.